bebatut/PylProtPredictor/src/docs/usage.rst

 Usage
 =====

-PylProtPredictor is using `Snakemake <http://snakemake.readthedocs.io/>`_ to run the different steps of the workflow to identify potential PYL proteins.
+To run the different steps of the workflow to identify potential PYL proteins:

 .. code-block:: bash